quanterall/HaskellMaterials/README.md

 - [x] ["Effectful" and `IO`](./basics/03-effectful.md)
 - [ ] [Miscellaneous syntax, to be split out](./misc/syntax.md)

-## "Effectful"

-[Here](./misc/effectful.md) is an explanation of what "effectful" means, practically speaking, as well as a short introduction to `IO`.

 ## "Help!
 I want to print a value but I can't print without IO!"

 [`Debug.Trace`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Debug-Trace.html) is your